newaetech/chipwhisperer/docs/source/Capture/ChipWhisperer-Lite.md

 As well as a few disadvantages:

-* Need to keep track of a serial port (/dev/ttyACMX or COMX) if not using pyserial
+* Need to keep track of a serial port (/dev/ttyACMX or COMX) if not using PySerial
     - In addition, old versions of PySerial don't allow us to associate

 #### **Mounting Jumpers**